vorobev-exceedteam/jwt-keyv/README.md

 # jwt-keyv

-This library is just a fork of [jwt-redis](https://github.com/Natashkinsasha/jwt-redis-v2) that uses redis instead of keyv.
+This library is just a fork of [jwt-redis](https://github.com/Natashkinsasha/jwt-redis-v2) that uses keyv instead of redis.
 Readme is an adapted copy of original one.

 # Installation